Mimkaa/miltiplayerGameWithJava/src/docs/requirementAnalysis.md

 ### 1.5 Overview

-This specification document is organized as follows:
+This document is organized as follows:
-- **Section 2: General Description** – Describes how the system integrates into its environment, outlines major functions, user profiles, constraints, and assumptions.
+- **Section 2: General Description** – Outlines system integration, key functions, user profiles, constraints, and assumptions.
-- **Section 3: Detailed Requirements** – Enumerates each functional requirement with traceable identifiers.
+- **Section 3: Detailed Requirements** – Lists all functional requirements with traceable identifiers.
-- **Section 4: Acceptance Criteria** – Specifies how to verify that the requirements have been met.
+- **Section 4: Acceptance Criteria** – Defines criteria for verifying that the system meets the requirements.
-- **Annex A: Use Cases** – Provides detailed interaction scenarios and workflows.
+- **Annex A: Use Cases** – Provides detailed use cases illustrating key interactions within the system.

-Additionally, the game concept includes:
+Additionally, the concept supports several project milestones:
-- A self-made mockup for presentation.
-- A clear networking design outlining client and server responsibilities.
+- A clear game concept (About a Game, Advanced Concept).
+- Networking and requirement analysis.
+- Self-made mockups and an initial project diary.
-- A project plan detailing timeline and responsibilities (Who?
-What?
-When?) along with a project diary (Dear Diary) to document progress.
+- A detailed project timeline and early runnable code.

 ## 2. General Description

 ### 2.1 System Integration

-The game will operate on a distributed client/server architecture:
+Escape Pursuit operates on a distributed client/server architecture:
-- **Server:** Manages the global game state (player positions, collisions, game rules, score tracking), handles multiple game sessions, and processes commands using a custom text-based protocol.
+- **Server:** Manages the global game state—including player positions, collision detection, obstacle interactions, and win/lose conditions—and processes commands using a custom text-based protocol.
-- **Clients:** Connect to the server to send player commands (e.g., MOVE, JUMP, HOLD) and receive real-time updates.
-The client application includes a GUI for both gameplay and chat functionality.
+- **Clients:** Provide a GUI for capturing player inputs and displaying the game state.
+They also manage the dynamic camera system, ensuring that the part of the room that is not immediately visible is gradually revealed as the characters move.

 ### 2.2 Functions

-The primary functions of the system are:
+Key functions of the system include:
-- **Real-Time Multiplayer Gameplay:** Synchronizing the game state among the Hunter and the cooperatively controlled Escaper.
+- **Real-Time Multiplayer Gameplay:** Synchronizes the game state among the Hunter and the three controllers of the Escaper.
-- **Network Communication:** Facilitating robust data exchange between clients and the server using a custom protocol.
+- **Network Communication:** Facilitates robust data exchange between clients and the server via a custom protocol.
-- **Graphical User Interface:** Displaying the game environment, player statuses, and chat features.
+- **Graphical User Interface:** Displays the game environment and supports chat functions.
+- **Dynamic Camera Systems:**
+  - The **Escaper’s camera** continuously follows the Escaper, smoothly scrolling to reveal new parts of the room.
+  - The **Hunter’s camera** also follows the Hunter but with a restricted field of view to add an element of challenge.
-- **Lobby and Chat Functionality:** Allowing players to communicate, form teams, and select game sessions.
+- **Lobby and Chat:** Enables players to communicate, form teams, and select game sessions.
 - **Role-Specific Actions:**
-    - The **Hunter** executes running, jumping, and holding actions (single player control).
+  - **Hunter:** Executes running, jumping, and holding actions (controlled by one player).
-    - The **Escaper** character is controlled by three players, each handling walking, jumping, or grabbing actions.
+  - **Escaper:** A single character controlled by three players, with designated roles for walking, jumping, and grabbing.
-- **Obstacle and Level Management:** The server oversees the platformer environment, including dynamic obstacles and exit detection.
+- **Obstacle and Level Management:** The single room is designed as a platformer with dynamic obstacles, traps, and puzzles.

 ### 2.3 User Profiles

-- **Hunter Player:** A user skilled in strategic gameplay and timing, responsible for controlling the Hunter.
+- **Hunter Player:** A user who controls the Hunter, requiring precision and strategic timing.
+Must manage the challenges of a restricted camera view.
-- **Escaper Players:** A team of three users who must coordinate to control the single Escaper character.
-Effective communication and teamwork are essential.
+- **Escaper Players:** A team of three users who must work in unison to control the single Escaper character.
+Their success depends on tight coordination and effective communication.
-- **General Gamers:** Players with basic computer proficiency and familiarity with multiplayer games, with an interest in cooperative gameplay.
+- **General Gamers:** Players with basic computer proficiency and familiarity with multiplayer cooperative games.

 ### 2.4 Constraints

-- **Platform:** The game must be developed in Java (version 21) and run on standard desktop systems.
+- **Platform:** Developed in Java (version 21) for standard desktop systems.
-- **Network Protocol:** Must use a custom, text-based protocol to ensure clarity and ease of debugging.
+- **Network Protocol:** A custom text-based protocol for clear, debuggable communication.
-- **Hardware:** Designed to operate on typical student hardware without specialized equipment.
+- **Hardware:** Designed for typical student hardware without specialized requirements.
-- **Content:** Must adhere to non-violence guidelines and be appropriate for all audiences.
+- **Content:** Must adhere to non-violence guidelines and be appropriate for all ages.
-- **Approved Libraries:** Only libraries on the official "Allow List" may be used.
+- **Approved Libraries:** Only libraries on the official "Allow List" are permitted.

 ### 2.5 Assumptions and Dependencies

-- Players will have stable internet connectivity.
+- All players will have stable network connections.
-- The development environment supports Java 21 and required external libraries.
+- The development environment supports Java 21 and necessary external libraries.
-- The game will be deployed and tested within a controlled university network environment.
+- The game will be deployed and tested within a controlled university network.
-- External dependencies include approved libraries for GUI development and network communication.
+- Dependencies include approved libraries for GUI development, dynamic camera handling, and network communication.

 ## 3. Detailed Requirements

-Each functional requirement is assigned a unique identifier for traceability:
+Each functional requirement is uniquely identified for traceability:

 * /F10/ **Client-Server Connection:**
   The system shall allow multiple clients to connect to the central server using a custom text-based protocol.

 * /F11/ **User Authentication and Lobby Management:**
-  The system shall support user authentication and provide a lobby where players can chat and select game sessions.
+  The system shall support user authentication and provide a lobby for players to chat and select game sessions.

 * /F20/ **Real-Time Gameplay Synchronization:**
-  The system shall maintain a synchronized game state across all connected clients, including player positions and actions.
+  The system shall maintain a synchronized game state across all clients, ensuring that all player actions and positions are updated in real time.

 * /F21/ **Role-Specific Actions:**
-  The system shall differentiate between the two roles:
+  The system shall differentiate between:
-    - **Hunter:** Executes running, jumping, and holding actions (controlled by one player).
+  - **Hunter:** Executes running, jumping, and holding actions, controlled by one player.
-    - **Escaper:** A single character controlled collaboratively by three players, where one handles walking, one manages jumping, and one controls grabbing.
+  - **Escaper:** A single character controlled by three players, with designated roles for walking, jumping, and grabbing.

+* /F22/ **Dynamic Camera Systems:**
+  The system shall implement camera functionality such that:
+  - The **Escaper’s camera** continuously follows the Escaper character, smoothly revealing areas of the room as they move.
+  - The **Hunter’s camera** follows the Hunter but with a restricted field of view to simulate limited visibility.
+  - The level (single room) is larger than the display area, requiring scrolling and camera movement.

 * /F30/ **Game State Management:**
-  The server shall manage all aspects of the game state, including collision detection, obstacle interactions, score tracking, and win/lose conditions based on:
+  The server shall manage the overall game state, including collision detection, obstacle interactions, and evaluation of win/lose conditions:
   - **Hunter Objective:** Catch the Escaper.
-    - **Escaper Objective:** Reach the exit while avoiding capture.
+  - **Escaper Objective:** Reach the exit of the room.

 * /F40/ **Chat and Communication:**
   The system shall provide chat functionality in both the lobby and in-game sessions to facilitate communication among players.

 ## 4. Acceptance Criteria

-The following criteria must be met to verify the successful implementation of the requirements:
+The following criteria must be met to verify that the system satisfies its requirements:

 * /A10/ **Client-Server Communication Test:**
-  The system must successfully establish and maintain a connection between at least four clients (one Hunter and three Escaper controllers) and the server, with proper command exchange via the custom protocol.
+  The system must successfully establish and maintain connections between at least four clients (one Hunter and three Escaper controllers) and the server, with proper command exchanges using the custom protocol.

 * /A20/ **Gameplay Functionality Verification:**
-  The system must demonstrate complete and synchronized gameplay across all clients, including role-specific actions for the Hunter and the cooperatively controlled Escaper.
+  The system must demonstrate complete and synchronized gameplay, including role-specific actions and dynamic camera behavior.
 The game must correctly evaluate win/lose conditions based on whether the Hunter catches the Escaper or the Escaper reaches the exit.

-# Annex
+## Annex

-## Annex A. Use Cases
+### Annex A. Use Cases

-### Use Case 1: Establishing Connection and Joining a Game
+#### Use Case 1: Establishing Connection and Joining a Game
 * **Name:** Connect and Join Game Session
 * **Actors:** Client, Server
 * **Preconditions:**
   - The client application is running.
   - A stable network connection is available.
 * **Standard Flow:**
   1. The client initiates a connection to the server.
   2. The server authenticates the client.
   3. The client enters the lobby and selects a game session.
 * **Postconditions (Success):**
   - The client is connected to the selected game session.
 * **Postconditions (Failure):**
   - The connection fails and an error message is displayed.

-#### Exception Flow 1a: Invalid Credentials
+##### Exception Flow 1a: Invalid Credentials
 * **Flow:**
   1. The client submits incorrect login details.
   2. The server rejects the login.
   3. The client is prompted to re-enter valid credentials.

-### Use Case 2: Role-Based Gameplay Action
+#### Use Case 2: Role-Based Gameplay Action
 * **Name:** Execute Role-Specific Action
 * **Actors:** Hunter Player, Escaper Players, Server
 * **Preconditions:**
   - The client is connected and the game session has started.
 * **Standard Flow:**
   1. A player sends an action command (e.g., MOVE, JUMP, HOLD) to the server.
   2. The server validates and processes the command.
-    3. The server updates the game state and broadcasts the change to all clients.
+  3. The server updates the game state and broadcasts the update to all clients.
 * **Postconditions (Success):**
   - The game state accurately reflects the executed action.
 * **Postconditions (Failure):**
   - If the command is invalid, the server sends an error message to the client.

-#### Exception Flow 2a: Command Timeout
+##### Exception Flow 2a: Command Timeout
 * **Flow:**
   1. A client command is not acknowledged within the expected time frame.
   2. The client re-sends the command.
   3. The server processes the command if it is valid.